HTML - Image Links

 Server-Side Image Maps

-Here you simply put your image inside a hyper link and use ismap attribute which makes it special image and when the user clicks some place within the image, the browser passes the coordinates of the mouse pointer along with the URL specified in the <a> tag to the web server.
+In the server-side image maps, we simply put the image inside a hyper link and use ismap attribute which makes it special image and when the user clicks some place within the image, the browser passes the coordinates of the mouse pointer along with the URL specified in the <a> tag to the web server.
 The server uses the mouse-pointer coordinates to determine which document to deliver back to the browser.

-When ismap is used, the href attribute of the containing <a> tag must contain the URL of a server application like a cgi or PHP script etc. to process the incoming request based on the passed coordinates.
+When ismap is used, the href attribute of the containing <a> tag must contain the URL of a server application like a CGI or PHP script to process the incoming request based on the passed coordinates.

 The coordinates of the mouse position are screen pixels counted from the upper-left corner of the image, beginning with (0,0).
 The coordinates, preceded by a question mark, are added to the end of the URL.